Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Hyde Park| ©Alberto Aguilera

-One of my favorite places to visit in London in September when the weather is still nice is Hyde Park, one of the Royal Parks of the British capital.
+One of the places that I like the most and that you must visit in London in September when the weather is still good is Hyde Park, one of the Royal Parks of the British capital.

-If you want to disconnect for a moment from the hustle and bustle and the crowds in the streets of London, it is best to take advantage of a sunny day of your vacation to visit the largest park in the center of the city.
+If you feel like disconnecting for a moment from the hustle and bustle and the crowds in the streets of London, it is best to take advantage of a sunny day of your vacation to visit the largest park in the center of the city.

 In the last days of September, when the color of the foliage of the trees begins to change, it is the perfect time to take a photographic route through the park capturing with your camera all the beauty of the vegetation and its nuances.